moliu15/moliu15.github.io/_pages/about.md

   - /about.html
 ---

-About me
+Welcome!
 ======

-Hi!
-I am Mo Liu, a fifth-year Ph.D. candidate in the Department of [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) at the University of California, Berkeley.
-I am advised by [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu/).
-I am also fortunate to work with [Paul Grigas](https://grigas.ieor.berkeley.edu/).
-Prior to joining Berkeley, I received my B.S. degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.
+I am an assistant professor at the [Department of Statistics and Operations Research](https://stor.unc.edu/) at UNC Chapel Hill.
+I received my Ph.D. from the Department of [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) at the University of California, Berkeley, where I was advised by [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu/).
+I received my B.S. degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.

 Research Interest